LaFrance in World War Two

 water at musters.
 Finding American LaFrance fire apparatus that

 served the US military during WWII is another story, as they are almost

-non existent from this period.
+non-existent.
 Only one has been found to date, as

 can be seen below.